 - Formula (if applicable).
 1 tin in your carry on and/or pre-measured portions in your bottles, so you just need to add water.

 - Bottle Sterilising tools.
-Microwave bags or sterilising tablets are both great options.
-We generally request a kettle to be in our hotel room before check in as well.
+Microwave sterilising bags or sterilising tablets are both great options.
+We generally request a kettle to be in our hotel room before check-in as well.

 - An insulated bottle bag.
 Even if you have room in your baby bag, a separate bottle bag can be useful.
 Simply hang it on your stroller hook through the airport and hand to security as you’re folding down your pram for screening.

 - Food pouches.
-You can also pre-request a baby meal if your baby is eating solids, but you need to do it before your flight.
-I would recommend you to take pouches or food your baby has eaten before so they are familiar and you aren’t risking any kind of allergic reaction.
+You can also pre-request a baby meal for the flight if your baby is eating solids, but you need to do it before your flight.
+I would recommend you to take food pouches or food your baby has eaten before so they are familiar and you aren’t risking any kind of allergic reaction.

 - Bibs.
-Keep a bib in the insulated bag with you bottles.
+Keep an easy-to-clean silicone bib in the insulated bag with your bottles.

 - Baby spoons.
-We carry a regular baby spoons and a few twist top spoons that screw directly into pouches.
+We carry regular baby spoons and a few twist top spoons that screw directly on to pouches.